myzhibie/myResume/README.md

 # myResume
 This is a resume written by angularjs+html5.
-It is responsive and compatible for PDA ,smart phones and PC.<br>
+It is responsive and compatible for PDA ,smart phones and PC.
 This project consist of five parts:`about me`,`my experience`,`my sill`,`my project`and `contact me`.These parts can meet most demand of showing
 yourself to some else(boss,classmates,hr etc),you can make it bocome your own resume by replacing the data files.